FD Interest Calculator – Calculate Fixed Deposit Returns Online

 Bank Name FD Interest Rate

-Rates shown are indicative (general public).
+Rates shown are the highest available rate (general public, deposits below ₹3 crore) across tenures.
 Senior citizen rates are shown in brackets and may vary by bank and tenure.
 Please confirm on the bank’s official site before investing.

 What is a Fixed Deposit (FD)?